Living with Mesothelioma

 Living with mesothelioma presents many challenges.
 From coping with a poor prognosis to the stress of financial decisions and the uncomfortable symptoms and treatments of this cancer, quality of life tends to decrease.
-Patients and their loved ones can take actions and make use of resources to make this time a little easier.
+Patients and their loved ones can take action and use resources to make this time a little easier.

-A diagnosis of mesothelioma comes with many practical questions about life expectancy, treatment, and costs, but it is also important for patients to understand what their lives will be like coping with this cancer.
+A mesothelioma diagnosis comes with many practical questions about life expectancy, treatment, and costs.
+It is also important for patients to understand what their lives will be like coping with this cancer.

 A review of studies that investigated the impact of mesothelioma on patients’ lives found several ways people are affected day-to-day:[1]